pluginsGLPI/vip/README.md

 * Parameter setting in the group interface:
    - Creation of a group, indication in the "VIP" window of the parameter if yes or no "VIP Group".

-* Indication in the ticket interface by a as "VIP" logo and colouring of the user's name in red if the ticket requester belongs to a explicite group
+* Indication in the ticket interface by a as "VIP" logo and coloring of the user's name in red if the ticket requester belongs to a explicite group